-10-2 [and 5 for coastal].1500 Accessory structures in residential zones.
+10-2.1500 Accessory structures in residential zones.

 (a) Setbacks between buildings and structures.
-The minimum distance between a dwelling unit and an accessory building on the same site shall be five (5) feet. structure, or The minimum distance between two (2) accessory structures on the same site shall be five (5) feet.
-This subsection shall not be applicable to the R-MHP mobile home park zone.
+The minimum distance between a dwelling unit and an accessory building on the same site shall be five (5) feet. structure, or The minimum distance between two (2) accessory structures on the same site shall be five (5)